-Windows 8 ships with a bunch of quality Metro-style apps and one can always download more apps form the Windows Store.
+Windows 8 ships with a bunch of quality Metro-style apps, and one can always download more apps form the Windows Store.
 Microsoft has been updating the Windows Store regularly with new apps.
-Software vendors are also releasing Metro version of their popular apps.
+Software vendors are also releasing a Metro version of their popular apps.

-Those who have installed some apps from the Store would know that installing, updating, and uninstalling Metro apps are fairly simple in Windows 8.
-In fact, uninstalling an app is very simple in Windows 8.
+Those who have installed some apps from the Store would know that installing, updating, and uninstalling Metro apps are relatively simple in Windows 8.
+Uninstalling an app is very simple in Windows 8.

-Right-clicking on the app that you wish to uninstall will bring up app charm menu with commands.
-Here, you should see uninstall option.
+Right-clicking on the app that you wish to uninstall will bring up the app charm menu with commands.
+Here, you should see the uninstall option.
 Clicking on the uninstall option will remove the app and related information from your PC.
-Because of this reason, you may accidently uninstall an app.
+Because of this reason, you may accidentally uninstall an app.